wpquads/quick-adsense-reloaded/readme.txt

 Ads & AdSense Plugin with features like Media.net, DFP, Ads.txt, Web Stories Ads, Click Fraud, Revenue Sharing, Ad Blocker & High Performance.

 == Description ==
-The legendary [WPQuads Ads](https://wpquads.com/)  plugin is back with the modern approach for an Ads solution.
+The legendary Ad plugin is back with the modern approach for an Ads solution.
 WP QUADS is coded well with no overhead and is used on huge websites with millions of monthly page impressions.

 [Home](https://wpquads.com/) | [Documentation](https://wpquads.com/documentation/) | [Help](https://wpquads.com/support/) | [Premium version Features](https://wpquads.com/#buy-wpquads)